wp-plugins/veritrans-woocommerce-payment-gateway/readme.txt

 License: GPLv3 or later
 Tags: WooCommerce, Payment, Gateway, Shopping Cart, Extension, Recurring Billing, Membership, Ecommerce, Integration,

-Make your Woocommerce store integration with Veritrans payment gateway.
+Integrated your WooCommerce store integration with Veritrans payment gateway.

 == Description ==

 Veritrans payment gateway is an online payment gateway that is highly concerned with customer experience (UX).
 They strive to make payments simple for both the merchant and customers.
-With this plugin you can make your Woocommerce store using Veritrans payment.
+With this plugin you can make your WooCommerce store using Veritrans payment.

 Payment Method Feature: